 So, start asking your customers to share their experience in an online review and boost your online profile and your bottom line.

-If you're looking for an easy and effective way to request more customer reviews, check out our website or get in touch at firstname.lastname@example.org or clicking the button below.
+If you're looking for an easy and effective way to request more customer reviews, check out our website or get in touch at firstname.lastname@example.org or filling the form below.

 To learn more about how Fuzey has helped local businesses thrive through reviews, check out this customer story.